allgebrist/airmedfoundation-terminal/README.md

 /home/root/Desktop/airmedfoundation-terminal

 ## Running the application
-In order to run the application, just do the following
+Running the application is very simple.
+You just need to:

 - Run IPFS
 ```